Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 15. Next, I am going to create a new VM called Web-1 in Azure

-16. Connect to the Web-1 VM using SSH and generate a new ssh key -Note that you can also do this while you are inside the Jump-box-provisioner .
-Paste this key under the change password for the Web-1 VM
+16. Connect to the Web-1 VM using SSH after generating a new ssh key -Note that you can also do this while you are inside the Jump-box-provisioner.
+It does not matter where, as the connection is really established by the SSH key.
+Paste this key under the change password for the Web-1 VM.
+Note that if you create the new VM as a copy of the previous one then it wil already have docker and ansible installed.
+Otherwise you will have to re-install it.

+17